volkyeth/Memetics-Research/source/content/experiments I want to run.md

-process chunks of stream of conciousness into vector embeddings track the movement of the vector in high dimensionality space, map into lower dimensions
+process chunks of stream of consciousness into vector embeddings track the movement of the vector in high dimensionality space, map into lower dimensions

 my guess is we'll see a diagram like this with a bunch of attractors